CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### Bedrock Inn

 ```
-At the heart of Tuntin stands a recently constructed roadhouse made of fieldstone and rough-hewn timbers.
+At the heart of Tuntin stands a recently constructed roadhouse made of bedrock and rough-hewn timbers.
 Inside, the common room buzzes with locals enjoying mugs of ale or cider, their curious eyes following your arrival.
 ```

 This unassuming inn provides six rooms for rent, with one already occupied by Ulfric Warwinter.
 If the characters opt to stay at the Bedrock Inn, you can reference the "Food, Drink, and Lodging" section in the rulebook for pricing.
 Alternatively, they could camp outside of town or attempt to secure lodgings with farmers like Daran Edermath or Qelline Alderleaf.